DribsAndDrabs1129/OpenGL-Review/README.md

 *Jan 3, 2017*

-- add gaussian blur,  sharpen, Dilate and erode
+- add gaussian blur,  sharpen, dilate and erode

 **Write in the end**
 ---